 - Local ports of all Deckhouse components are secured with TLS encryption and authentication.

-- Linters check that RBAC rights are defined in a specific file of each Deckhouse module explicitly and unambiguously.
-This provides a single point of control.
+- Linters check that RBAC rights are explicitly and unambiguously defined in a specific file of each Deckhouse module.
+This ensures a single point of control.

 - Authentication between cluster components is carried out in two ways: via TLS or bearer tokens.
 Authorization is performed via Kubernetes mechanisms (SubjectAccessReview).